honsys/redmjne/README.md

 customization via plugins and themes in JEE Apache-Tomcat WARs.

-Redmjne releases will hopefully keep up-2-date with the latest stable releases of all essential runtime elements (as of March 2015, please see the deplyment folder <https://github.com/honsys/redmjne/blob/master/deploy/README.md>
+Redmjne releases will hopefully keep up-2-date with the latest stable releases of all essential runtime elements; as of March 2015, please see the deplyment folder <https://github.com/honsys/redmjne/blob/master/deploy/README.md>

   * Java 7 or later -- <http://www.oracle.com/technetwork/java/javase/downloads/index.html>